 Neuroscience and Stroke Services

 Four million Americans are living with the effects of stroke, and millions of spouses, children and friends of survivors are also affected.
 Survivors of neurological impairments often have complex rehabilitation needs.
 Although some may quickly regain functional ability - like walking, talking or eating - many have ongoing rehabilitation needs.
 Roper Rehabilitation Hospital helps patients with disabling injuries or illnesses, such as a stroke, brain injury, or spinal cord injury, reach their highest possible level of independence.
-Through philanthropy, Roper Rehabilitation Hospital will expand its specialized neuroscience and stroke services, offering our patients the best chance for improved health and a better quality of life.
+Through philanthropy, Roper Rehabilitation Hospital will expand its specialized Wendy and Keith Wellin Neuro Stroke Unit, offering our patients the best chance for improved health and a better quality of life.